cloudtnt-rcl/RCL.CloudTnT.Express.Guides/credential.md

 ## JWT

 A Digital Credential is issued by an issuer.
-The credential is issued in the format of a [JSON Web Token](https://datatracker.ietf.org/doc/html/rfc7519).
+The credential is issued in the format of a [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
 Conceptually, the JWT contains the following sections :

 ```bash
 [header].[payload].[signature]